Kaleidoscope (1966 film)

-Kaleidoscope (also known as The Bank Breaker) is a 1966 British comedy crime film directed by Jack Smight and starring Warren Beatty and Susannah York.
-It was written by Robert Carrington and Jane-Howard Hammerstein.
+Kaleidoscope (also known as The Bank Breaker) is a 1966 comedy caper film directed by Jack Smight and starring Warren Beatty, Susannah York and Clive Revill.
+The film follows a jet-setting gambler (Beatty) and his lover (York), who are blackmailed by a Scotland Yard Inspector (Revill) into using their skills to takedown a crime boss.

+The film was produced independently by Elliott Kastner and Jerry Gershwin and distributed by Warner Bros.
+Pictures.
+It received generally positive reviews from critics.

-Plot
+Plot summary

 After leaving his lover Angel McGinnis behind in London, rich playboy Barney Lincoln breaks into a playing card manufacturer in Geneva to mark the cards, and then proceeds to break the bank at major European casinos.

-Barney meets up with Angel again in Monte Carlo, where he wins a great deal of money, but her suspicions after he left England caused her to consult her father, a detective from Scotland Yard.
-He blackmails Barney into helping him catch a drug smuggler named Harry Dominion, who owns a casino and also has a weakness for high stakes poker.
+Barney meets up with Angel again in Monte Carlo, where he wins a great deal of money, but her suspicions after he left England caused her to consult her father, a Scotland Yard Inspector.
+He blackmails Barney into helping him catch a powerful drug smuggler named Harry Dominion, who owns a casino and also has a weakness for high stakes poker.